 Models, Potentials and Long-Term Scenarios for Resource Efficiency (SimRess)

 The SimRess project analyzes the potential effectiveness of policy measures and mixes in the field of resource policy.
-Considering a time horizon through 2050, the project will interpret model simulation results from both a system dynamics model and an econometrics model.
-The modeling process will inform policy recommendations, and might therefore, contribute to further developing the national resource efficiency program ProgRess [pdf, 2,5MB, English].
+Considering a time horizon through 2050, the project will interpret model simulation results from both a system dynamics model and an econometric model.
+The modeling process will inform policy recommendations, and might, therefore, contribute to further developing the national resource efficiency program ProgRess [pdf, 2,5MB, English].

 The models may explore topics such as: domestic and abroad resource use, GDP, or job creation.
 The models will integrate national, European, and global trends and projections, in addition to context scenarios from the project PolRess.

 SimRess will build off of two established models – the system-dynamics model – WORLD by Lund University and the econometrics model – GINFORS, by GWS mbH.
 These proven models will set national resource use in a global context.
 Another aim of the SimRess project is to enhance the models to compare outputs up until 2030, and to identify ways to exchange information between the two models.
 Quantitative analysis will follow from the modeling results.

 On the SimRess project, Ecologic Institute is responsible for conducting trend analyses and identifying relevant resource policy measures.
 As project coordinators, the Institute will also organize the final conference.